sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 * cable - 5000/1000 28 RTT
 * native - your current connection

-We use [TSProxy](https://github.com/WPO-Foundation/tsproxy) by default so you need Python 2.7 to be able to throttle the connection.
+We use [TSProxy](https://github.com/WPO-Foundation/tsproxy) by default, so you need Python 2.7 to be able to throttle the connection.

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io -c cable